$0 Japan School Meeting Prep Checklist

 The Most Important Insight: Japan's System Is Time-Locked

 Japan's academic year begins in April.
-The formal assessment process that determines school placement — the shūgaku sōdan (就学相談) — occurs between June and October of the preceding year for children entering first grade.
-If your child is starting school in Japan and you miss this window, the system has no smooth mechanism for mid-year insertions with full SEN evaluation.
+The usual placement pathway — the shūgaku sōdan (就学相談) — begins with applications between June and October of the preceding year, with testing and review extending into November and December.
+If your child is starting school in Japan and you miss the standard window, formal placement can be delayed until the next academic cycle.

 The fix: contact the local municipal board of education (kyōiku iinkai) months before you arrive.
 Not when you land.
 Not in the first week.
 Months before, from your home country.
-This forces an off-cycle consultation and gives the municipality time to begin the assessment process before your child's first day.
+Ask whether an off-cycle consultation or provisional support is available and give the municipality time to explain the process before your child's first day.

 What to Prepare Before Departure